Idea–expression distinction: Legal origins and status

+Delineation

+The idea–expression distinction has been delineated in various ways in copyright jurisprudence.
+One view, advanced by Stanford law professor Paul Goldstein, treats the concepts of "expression" and "idea" as metaphors for those parts of a work that are subject to copyright protection and those that are not.
+Thus, "idea" includes everything that is not copyrightable, especially abstract ideas, and "expression" includes all the copyrightable parts of a work, even when the work has not been copied literally.

+Another view, advanced by Pamela Samuelson, draws attention to the "eight words of exclusion" in the Copyright Act of 1976:

+Section 102(b) addresses both high-level abstractions (ideas, concepts, and principles) and "more complex, detailed, and functional information innovations" (procedures, processes, systems, methods of operation, and discoveries).
+According to Samuelson, the latter categories are excluded from copyright protection to prevent copyright from being used to circumvent the more stringent requirements for patent protection.
+In order to be covered by patents, inventions must be reviewed by a patent examiner for non-obviousness and novelty.
+By contrast, it is relatively easy to get copyright protection for an original work of authorship.
+In Baker v.
+Selden, the Supreme Court cautioned that granting a copyright holder a monopoly right in the useful art described in a work, "when no examination of its novelty has ever been officially made, would be a surprise and a fraud upon the public."
+Samuelson criticizes Goldstein's metaphor view for construing "ideas" too narrowly and distracting from the "policy reasons that support excluding more than just abstract ideas from copyright protection."

 Scènes à faire

 Some courts have recognized that particular ideas can be expressed effectively only by using certain elements or background.
-The French name for this doctrine is Scènes à faire.
+There are certain archetypal characters and even types of scenes that are frequently used by authors, due to both necessity to conform to genre conventions or even because the intended audience expects such archetypes.
+The French name for the doctrine that protects the use of these archetypes is called Scènes à faire.
 Therefore, even the expression in these circumstances is unprotected, or extremely limited to verbatim copying only.
 This is true in the United Kingdom and most Commonwealth countries.

 The term "Scenes a faire" means "obligatory scene", a scene in a play that the audience "has been permitted to foresee and to desire from the progress of the action; and such a scene can never be omitted without a consequent dissatisfaction."
 The term was applied to copyright law in Cain v.
 Universal Pictures (1942), where the United States District Court for the Southern District of California ruled that "... similarities and incidental details necessary to the environment or setting of an action are not the material of which copyrightable originality consists."

 The concept has been used by U.S. and U.K. courts.